Prabhu-Mx/Weapon_Detection/README.md

 # Weapon detection

-This model is trained to detect weapons such as hand pistol, machine guns & rocket launchers in the real-time surveillance and alret the operator / to draw operator's attention.
+This model is trained to detect weapons such as hand pistol, machine guns & rocket launchers in the real-time surveillance.

-I found the below link is really good and easy to train yolov3 model on google colab with free GPU.
+I found the below link is really useful and easy to train yolov3 model on google colab with free GPU.I have trained the model with 500 images and tested with 100 images.

 weights and cfg files can be downloaded from below link.